fmuyassarov/node-feature-discovery/docs/usage/customization-guide.md

 This feature is experimental.

-In some circumstances it is desirable keep nodes with specialized hardware away from running general workload and instead leave them for pods that need the specialized hardware.
+In some circumstances it is desirable keep nodes with specialized hardware away from running general workload and instead leave them for workloads that need the specialized hardware.
 One way to achieve it is to taint the nodes with the specialized hardware and add corresponding toleration to pods that require the special hardware.
 NFD offers node tainting functionality which is disabled by default.
 User can define